JBorrow/sparepo/README.md

 Note that the reading performance here is actually limited by the loop over indicies (and having to call a h5py read for each of them).
+Contiguous ranges are read together, which improves performance significantly, so the read performance is actually entirely limited by the data locality.
+More complex reading schemes may be able to vastly improve the speed of data loading.